MattyTurbo299/MattyTurbo299/Mimo Project 2 Rock Paper Scissors.md

 - For loops

 ## How this works
 First the import random is needed to allow for a random outcome to be implemented.
-In this case so the computer can choose between the outputs at random.
+In this case it allows the computer to choose between the outputs at random.

 Then a while statement is needed so we can create a gameplay loop of if, elif and else statements.

 The first if statement decides the outcomes of the possible interactions.
 From the player or computer winning or the game ending in a tie.
-In this if statement it also adds tot he win count of the compuiter or the player, once either reaches 2 the game is finished.
+In this if statement it also adds to the win count of the compuiter or the player, once either reaches 2 the game is finished.

-The enxt if statement says who won any individual round.
+The next if statement says who won any individual round.

 The final if statement then declares who has won the game.